Chakra Symbols

 The symbol of the single stroke with the dot above at the top of the solar plexus chakra symbol represents the moon and the emotions, another source of feminine energy.

 Other mantras for the chakras focus on deities associated with each chakra.
 These deities may be understood on emotional and psychological as well as religious levels.
+For the solar plexus, these deities include Rudra, Lakini and Lakshmi.

-Heart Chakra Symbol
+Related Article: Heart Chakra Meaning

-Heart Chakra Symbols
+Heart Chakra Symbols Meaning

-The Sanskrit name of the heart chakra is the Anahata chakra.
-In Sanskrit, “Anahata” means “unhurt, unstruck, unbeaten.”
-At the same time, Anahata means “pure” or “clean.”
 The physical organs associated with the heart chakra are the heart itself, the circulatory system and the lungs.
 As the seat of love and devotion, the heart expresses charity, compassion, and kindness.
+The heart is at the center of many spiritual traditions including Hinduism, Buddhism, Christianity and others.

 The heart is also a focus for beauty and culture.
 The heart is also a center of wisdom and functions like a second brain.
 The heart is centrally located as the hub of the energetic system of the body as well as the powerhouse that keeps blood and oxygen pumping throughout the body.
-The heart is at the center of many spiritual traditions including Hindu, Buddhist, Christian, Egyptian, Chinese and others.
-The heart is the fourth chakra counting from the root chakra or base of the spine.

 Sanskrit Character YAM